r09491/solar_checker/README.md

 The green areas represent the power and energy produced by the panels.
-The blue areas represent the power and energy imported from the net.
+The blue areas represent the power and energy imported from the commerical net.
 Oh dear!
-I wonder if my panels will pay off ever!
+I wonder if my panels will ever pay off!

 ![alt text](images/solar_checker_poor.png)
 ---